AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

   $
 ]<lemma-codazzi>
 #proof[
-  See @petersenRiemannianGeometry2016[p.~93], note that some references have a similar equation of opposite sign due to difference in defining the second fundamental form.
+  See @petersenRiemannianGeometry2016[p.~93], note that some references have a similar equation of opposite sign due to a difference in defining the second fundamental form.
 ]

+== Conformal vector fields
 A conformal vector field is a vector field $X$ with the property that $lie_X ov(g) = 2 phi g$, where $phi$ is any smooth function called the _conformal factor_ of $X$.
 The Lie derivative is a little hard to work with for our purposes so we will follow the calculations of @deshmukhGeometryConformalVector2017 to obtain better formulations for the properties of conformal vector fields

 #proposition[